-Top 10 tips to help you be more productive when working from home.
-Seventy per cent of employees work from home at least once a week, according to surveys.
-Working from home is now no longer a new thing but has become an option that is available in many types of jobs.
+According to surveys, seventy per cent of employees work from home at least once a week.
+Working from home is now no longer a new thing but has become an option available in many types of jobs.
 Not only it gives employees a chance to have flexible timings, but it also helps employers save on office expenses.
-Working from home also helps companies have employees available at all times of the day and save valuable transit time.
+Working from home also allows companies to have employees available at all times and save valuable transit time.

 While more employees are now opting for work-from-home opportunities, these jobs also have their own set of challenges.
 Here are the best ways to keep productivity high when working from home.